payiq-net/OpenTripPlanner-data-container/README.md

 * (Optional, default latest) "OTP_TAG" defines what version of OTP is used for testing and building graphs.
 * (Optional, default latest) "TOOLS_TAG" defines what version of otp-data-tools image is used for testing.
 * (Optional, default ${process.cwd()}/data) "HOST_DATA" defines base path for volume directories.
-* (Optional, default 'finland, waltti, hsl') "ROUTERS" defines which data containers are being built and deployed.
+* (Optional, default 'finland, waltti, hsl, waltti-alt') "ROUTERS" defines which data containers are being built and deployed.
 * (Optional, default ${process.cwd()}/data) "DATA" defines base path for data directories in container's file system.
 * (Optional, default 23:00:00) "BUILD_TIME" defines when data build is being run.
 Uses UTC time.
 * (Optional, default dev) "BUILDER_TYPE" used as a postfix to slack bot name